rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="RobertGeraghty.jpg" style="width: 150px;">

-Robert Geraghty is a network engineer in Alaska, currently a senior in the ODU CS program.
-He is is currently designing and building communications infrastructure across Alaska.
+Robert Geraghty is a network engineer in Alaska.
+He is is currently designing and building communications infrastructure primarily in Alaska, while providing consulting services across the US.
+In his free time, Robert likes to hike and spend time in the outdoors.

 <br>